CODEheures/laravelUtils/README.md

 ----------------------

 Locale Tools allow you to obtain various information of locales.
-This suite of tools is used in a powerful middleware to find the best local adapted to the user.
+This suite of tools is used in a powerful middleware to find the best locale adapted to the user.
 When the middleware find the best locale, this is shared in a config('runtime.locale') variable accessible throughout the application.
 You can use it to translate your application for the user.